Staying in Texas: Former Arp Tiger, Texas Longhorn DeMarvion Overshown selected by Dallas Cowboys

 Overshown was a five-star recruit by 247Sports, ranked as the No. 28 overall recruit and No. 1 safety in the Class of 2018.
 He had several offers, including Alabama, Arkansas, Clemson, Florida, Georgia, LSU and USC.
 Overshown’s hometown of Arp has a population of fewer than 1,000 people.

-Overshown is the third East Texan selected so far in this year’s draft, joining West Rusk’s Tyree Wilson (Texas Tech), who went No. 7 overall in the first round to the Las Vegas Raiders on Thursday, and Kendre Miller, who went No. 71 to the New Orleans Saints on Friday.
+Overshown is the third East Texan selecte in this dyear’s draft, joining West Rusk’s Tyree Wilson (Texas Tech), who went No. 7 overall in the first round to the Las Vegas Raiders on Thursday, and Kendre Miller, who went No. 71 to the New Orleans Saints on Friday.

+Overshown is the 12th Texas player drafted by the Cowboys in program history and the first since offensive lineman Connor Williams was picked in the second round of the 2018 draft.
+He will join former Longhorn LB Malik Jefferson on the current roster.

+"DeMarvion's a guy that moved from safety to linebacker and made so many big plays for us," Texas head coach Steve Sarkisian said.
+"He's a guy that put in the work and his teammates rallied around, too.
+Demo is really active, very instinctive, and an aggressive and physical football player.
+Not only is he really good on defense, he's excellent on special teams, and I think he's continuing to grow as a linebacker.
+He did great things for us, but I believe his best days are ahead of him.
+The Dallas Cowboys are so lucky to have him.